microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Distinct differences in the attenuation between the µAngiofil and bone tissue allow for assessing vascularization and bone growth without the need to make two scans (before and after decalcification) and register them, saving labor, scanning time and without damaging the sample composition.

-The presented here microangioCT approach can be used for simultaneous visualization of the hard (and eventually soft) tissues and their vascularization in a variety of small and large animal models.
+The microangioCT approach we present here can be used for simultaneous visualization of the hard (and eventually soft) tissues and their vascularization in small and large animal models.
 One of the noteworthy possible applications of this approach is simultaneous visualization of the bone microarchitecture and microvasculature of the bone metastases in the murine xenograft tumor model (Fig. @fig:3).
 Using such an approach, the response to specific treatments, including bone-targeted and antiangiogenic therapies, can be assessed within the same sample and in 3D, followed by histological examination if needed [@doi:10.3390/cancers14143443].
-The gained results could provide further insights onto yet not completely elucidated interplay between angiogenesis and bone growth, bone lysis and bone turnover.
+The presented method could offer additional insights into the interplay between angiogenesis and bone growth, bone lysis, and bone turnover, which have not been fully elucidated yet.
 The results will be crucial for selecting potential drug candidates and proper treatment decision and efficacy prediction.
-The decalcification step would be very disadvantageous for bone metastatic models, since pathological processes in the bone tissue should be thoroughly assessed because they may lead to so-called skeletal-related-events, which are associated with shortened survival and deterioration of quality of life [@doi:10.1016/j.jbo.2018.10.004], and should therefore be avoided.
+The decalcification step would be very disadvantageous for studying bone metastatic models.
+Such a step would hinder the thorough assessment of pathological processes in bone tissue.
+These processes may lead to so-called skeletal-related-events associated with shortened survival and deterioration of quality of life [@doi:10.1016/j.jbo.2018.10.004], and should therefore be avoided.

 In dental research, preclinical models can be divided into small and large animals.
-Besides more practical size, small animal models (e.g., mouse) are very popular in the research labs, including dental ones, and less expensive.
+Small animal models, particularly mice and rats, are highly popular, due to their practical size and cost-effectiveness.
+Small animal models, such as mice and rats, are highly popular due to their practical size and reduced cost.
 Moreover, there is a variety of genetically modified lines available which could facilitate imaging if using corresponding imaging modalities [@doi:10.1111/cpr.12578].
-The microCT scan of correspondingly small samples perfused with µAngiofil can be performed with a voxel size around 1 µm, leading to an excellent detail resolution (Fig. @fig:4).
+The microCT scan of correspondingly small samples perfused with µAngiofil can be performed with a voxel size around 1 µm, providing excellent detail resolution (Fig. @fig:4).

-Nonetheless, the small size of hemimandible samples and availability of the transgenic lines allow another recently published imaging approach in the murine models.
+Nonetheless, the small size of hemimandible samples and availability of the transgenic lines would allow for a recently published imaging approach [@doi:10.1111/cpr.12578] in the murine models.
-This recently described PEGASOS tissue-clearing-based approach could be a viable option for the visualization of the peri-implant tissues and vasculature in small animal models [@doi:10.1111/cpr.12578].
+This tissue-clearing-based approach could be a viable option for the visualization of the peri-implant tissues and vasculature in small animal models.
-Among the most significant limitations of this tissue-clearing-based imaging approach are: i) differential shrinkage among soft and hard tissues, leading to anisotropic distortion in samples where both tissue types (plus eventual metal implant) are present; ii) limited depth (e.g., around 800 µm in a mouse model) due to the challenges of achieving complete transparency of bone tissue [@doi:10.1111/cpr.12578].
+There are limitations of such a tissue-clearing-based imaging approach, namely
+    i) differential shrinkage among soft and hard tissues, leading to anisotropic distortion in samples where both tissue types (plus eventual metal implant) are present;
+    ii) limited depth (around 800 µm in a mouse model [@doi:10.1111/cpr.12578]) due to the challenges of achieving complete transparency of bone tissue.
 These limitations become even more critical in a big animal model with metal implants.
 Large anisotropic distortion of the sample may lead to the alteration of the common site of interest, namely the implant-tissue interface.
-Furthermore, the actual limitation of the depth makes such an approach completely impracticable.
+Furthermore, the limitation of the visible depth makes such an approach impracticable for usage in large animal models.

 The microangioCT approach does not have such limitations and can be easily applied for visualization of hemimandible and its vascularization in a large animal model like Göttingen minipig (Fig. @fig:5). µAngiofil has noticeably different attenuation than mineralized bone and it is useful when scanning the samples, which contain high-density materials, like metals.